 All tours are led by experienced divemasters who will ensure you’re confident with the equipment and temperatures before setting out.

-Iceland’s glaciers cover 11% of the country’s surface, and many people travel to Iceland to see them.
+Iceland's glaciers cover 11% of the country's surface, and glacier hiking is among the most popular activities for visitors.

-Most glacier hikes from Reykjavik go to Solheimajokull, an outlet glacier of the Myrdalsjokull glacier on the South Coast.
+Most glacier hikes from Reykjavik go to Solheimajokull, an outlet glacier of the Myrdalsjokull Glacier on the South Coast.
+Solheimajokull Glacier is 98 miles (158 kilometers) south of Reykjavik, close to Seljalandsfoss and Skogafoss Waterfalls, and Eyjafjallajokull Volcano.

 Photo from Glacier Hiking Tour on Solheimajokull

-Two fantastic ways to experience Iceland's glaciers are this Solheimajokull glacier hiking tour and the 10-hour super jeep tour to the Eyjafjallajokull volcano and glacier, which departs from Reykjavik.
+Among the many glacier tours in Iceland, two fantastic ways to experience the glaciers are the Solheimajokull Glacier hiking tour and the 10-hour super jeep tour to the Eyjafjallajokull Volcano and Glacier, which departs from Reykjavik.

-For a more challenging experience, this glacier hiking tour of the Falljokull glacier departs from the Skaftafell Nature Reserve in Southwest Iceland.
-It includes a visit to an ice cave and is a must-see destination for those who want to fully experience Iceland's natural beauty.
+For a more challenging experience, this glacier hiking tour of the Falljokull Glacier departs from the Skaftafell Nature Reserve in Southwest Iceland.
+It offers a more immersive walk on the ice, with dramatic crevasses and striking ice formations shaped by one of Vatnajokull’s most dynamic outlet glaciers.

 Photo from Snowmobile Tour on Langjokull Glacier with Transfer from Gullfoss Waterfall